This post may contain affiliate links. Please read my disclosure policy.

 - 2 cups part-skim shredded mozzarella cheese

-- 1/4 cup shredded Parmesan cheese (optional)
+- 1/4 cup shredded Parmesan cheese optional

-- 1 tablespoon fresh rosemary, minced
+- 1 tablespoon fresh rosemary minced

-- 1 tablespoon light butter
+- 1 tablespoon unsalted butter

-- 1 tablespoon all purpose flour
+- 1 tablespoon all-purpose flour

-- 1 garlic clove, minced
+- 1 medium garlic clove minced

 - 3/4 cup low-fat milk

-- 1/2 teaspoon light salt
+- 1/2 teaspoon kosher salt

-- 3 cups fresh spinach
+- 3 cups fresh spinach chopped

-Remove pizza dough from refrigerator and allow to rest for 20 minutes before pressing onto the prepared pizza pan.
+- Remove the pizza dough from refrigerator and allow to rest for 20 minutes before pressing onto the prepared pizza pan.
 The dough should make a 12-inch to 14-inch pie depending on your desired thickness.

-Brush one tablespoon olive oil over the prepared pizza crust.
+- Brush one tablespoon of olive oil over the prepared pizza crust.
 Add the spinach mixture and spread to within 1/2 inch of the edge.
 Top with the cooked onions, chicken, and mushrooms.
+Then sprinkle the cheeses and fresh rosemary evenly on top.

-Sprinkle the cheeses and fresh rosemary evenly on top.
-Bake for 13-15 minutes or until the cheese is melted and bubbly.
+- Bake for 13-15 minutes or until the cheese is melted and bubbly.

 Life Love and Good Food does not claim to be a registered dietician or nutritionist.
 Nutritional information shared on this site is only an estimate.
 We recommend running the ingredients through an online nutritional calculator if you need to verify any information.